GabeCabrera/webpack-react-boilerplate/README.md

   and it should say at the bottom; "Compiled successfully", from here, go to your browser, and in the search bar,
   type: http://localhost:8080/

+and setup should be complete at this point. localhost should be displaying a blank "Hello World" message.